Chart

 • Inventory levels are effectively controlled through more accurate sales forecasts.

-• UACJ flexibly procures funds from diverse sources to minimize the impact of rising interest rates.
+• UACJ flexibly procures funds from diverse sources to minimize the impact of rising interest rates and endeavors to reduce working capital.

 • Management closely follows and analyzes market trends while collecting relevant data.